- I would love to have time to blog because I have a lot to say!

 Seize the Day!

-Real nurturing and sentimental, I know.
-But after a combined 12 years of little kid stuff, I won’t miss this.
-Goodbye to grade school!
+Real nurturing and sentimental, I know, but after a combined 12 years of little kid stuff, I won’t miss this.
+Hasta la Vista to grade school!

 At least I’m looking at it that way.
 So I’m heading this morning out on my last field trip as a mom and chaperone.